-As guitarists, it’s not only important to study the compositions of Jazz’s greatest composers, but also those of Jazz’s greatest guitarists.
+As guitarists, it’s not only important to study tunes by jazz’s greatest composers, but also those of jazz’s greatest guitarists.

-Learning how these guitarists approached composition will provide you insights into their understanding of harmony and melody.
+Learning how guitarists approached composition provides insight into their understanding of harmony and melody.

-As well, you’ll be able to see how they visualized their fretboards, which can open up new avenues of exploration in your own guitar practice routine.
+As well, you can see how they visualized the fretboard, which opens up new avenues of exploration in your own practice.

-Though not all other musicians will know these tunes, so they won’t be called that often at jam sessions, you can call them on your own gigs as a bandleader.
+Though not all musicians will know these tunes, you can call them on your own gigs as a bandleader.